GPRS / UMTS Rel.5 - Signaling & Protocol Analysis (The Core Network)

 - Connection-less / Unacknowledged Data Delivery

-- Frame Protection (Checksum)
+- Frame Protection (Checksum) - Port Numbers

 - “Well known” Port Numbers

-- Available Port Numbers
+- Available Port Numbers - The UDP-Header

 - Source Port (16 bit) / Destination Port (16 bit)